Formation Entry 21 of 25

 The Formation standard is this: design and govern institutions so their incentives, practices, and leadership form the virtues they publicly claim to serve.

 Objective reality requires attention to incentives.
 People respond to what is rewarded and punished.
 If speed is rewarded more than quality, quality will suffer.
 If loyalty to leadership is rewarded more than truth, truth will be hidden.
 If fundraising is rewarded more than service, mission will drift.
-If metrics replace judgment, people will optimize the number and neglect the good.
+If metrics replace judgment, people will serve the number and neglect the good.
 Institutions form through incentives even when leaders give noble speeches.

 Leadership is especially formative.
 Leaders set permissions.
 What leaders tolerate becomes normal.
 What they correct becomes visible.
 What they hide becomes culture.
 What they reward becomes ambition.
 A leader who accepts accountability teaches more than a policy manual.
 A leader who evades accountability licenses evasion throughout the institution.